-“Although storing of bauxite ore in the vicinity of residential houses contradict to several laws, responsible authorities did not pay any attention to such environmental hazard.
+“Although storing of bauxite ore in the vicinity of residential houses contradicts several laws, responsible authorities did not pay any attention to such an environmental hazard.
 Ordinary citizens without legal education can hardly face unscrupulous businessmen.
-Support of the Environmental Law Clinic gave us enough strength to defend our rights,” says Rajna Kolundžija, representative of the street.
+Support from the Environmental Law Clinic gave us enough strength to defend our rights,” says Rajna Kolundžija, representative of the street.

-Despite some partial successes the fight is still going on, prolonging the agony of residents while the final decision has been postponed to recently elected new mayor.
-Environmental Law Clinic provided help and consultations in many other cases.
+Despite partial successes the fight is still going on.
+This is prolonging the agony of residents, and the final decision has been postponed as to who the recently elected new mayor is.
+The Environmental Law Clinic provided help and consultations in many cases.

-“Main task of the project was to educate students of law in order to be able to support civic initiatives for environmental protection.
-I think it was fulfil”, says Viktor Bjelic, project manager from Centre for Environment.
+“The main goal of the project was to educate students of the law in order to be able to support civil initiatives for environmental protection.
+I think it was achieved,” says Viktor Bjelic, project manager from Centre for Environment.

-“Civil society in Bosnia is more fragile than in the Czech Republic, violations of the law and cases of damaging the environment are more serious.
+“Civil society in Bosnia is more fragile than in the Czech Republic.
+Violations of the law and cases of damage to the environment are more serious.
 One of the reasons is that universities do not teach environmental law.
-I hope we brought an inspiration to the young lawyers and attracted their attention to defending public interests in their future careers.
-The civil society and the nature need their strong advocates,” says Martin Skalsky from Arnika, the Czech Republic.
+I hope we brought an inspiration to the young lawyers and attracted their attention to defending public interests as a course for their future careers.
+The civil society and nature need thir strong advocates,” says Martin Skalsky from Arnika, the Czech Republic.

-From 34 students involved in the educational program, the 5 best were chosen to take part in the Environmental Law Clinic.
-As a part of their education, they absolved a study tour to the Czech Republic having an opportunity to visit the state institutions - like supreme administrative court or ombudsman,, and learn from civic society campaigns and experience of the attorneys of law..
+From the 34 students involved in the educational program, the 5 best were chosen to take part in the Environmental Law Clinic.
+As a part of their education, they absolved a study tour to the Czech Republic having an opportunity to visit the state institutions - like supreme administrative court or ombudsman, and they were able to learn from civil society campaigns and experienced of the attorneys of environmental law.

-“Involvement in the project of Environmental Law Clinic has allowed me to learn what are the main concerns of citizens and how I, as a lawyer, can help them.
-I got opportunity to work on specific cases and so to complete my mainly theoretical education with practical experience.” says Sabina Begić, student and intern in the Centre for Environment
+“Involvement in the project of the Environmental Law Clinic has allowed me to learn what are the main concerns of citizens and how I, as a lawyer, can help them.
+I got opportunity to work on specific cases to complete my mainly theoretical education with practical experience,” says Sabina Begić, student and intern form the Centre for Environment